melezhik/Sparrow6/README.md

 and provisioning tools like Ansible or Chef, however Sparrow is much broader and not limited to configuration management only.

-It could be seen as generic automation framework enabling a user quick and effective scripts development easing some typical challenges along the road - such as scripts configurations, code reuse and testing.
+It could be seen as a generic automation framework enabling an end user quick and effective script development easing some typical challenges along the road - such as scripts configurations, code reuse and testing.

 #  Sparrow6 essential features